magicstickuk/multisite-post-duplicator/README.md

 4. Duplication Tool

 == Changelog ==

+= 1.2 =
+* NEW: When using the batch duplication tool if a parent and child are in the duplicate batch then the relationship will be maintained in the desitination site.
+* UI Improvements

 = 1.1.3 =
 * Fixed issue with our custom database table not being created on activation of plugin